-Function Halt operation in debug mode may cause unintended behavior colou by the chalam.
+Halt operation in debug mode may cause unintended behavior

-Description In certain cases when using the 'Halt CPU' function available via the IDE (CCS or IAR), on continuing code execution after a halt, the program counter may skip an instruction.
+In certain cases when using the 'Halt CPU' function available via the IDE (CCS or IAR), on continuing code execution after a halt, the program counter may skip an instruction.

 Pausing and resuming code execution after a breakpoint works as expected and is not affected by the erratum.